This year’s Ground Support Product Leader award-winner is, at its most basic, a grey plastic box that isn’t much bigger than a man’s hand.

 The typical refueler truck operator has to run the engine at high RPMs to pump the fuel while a bevy of mechanical devices and sensors regulated pressure to the wing.
 The programmed circuitry hidden inside the grey plastic box takes care of much of this operation and can produce the same pressure with the less power.

-“EMS gives operators the ability to control the flow of fuel in the fuel truck using the engine and eliminating the traditional parts we used to have in the system,” says Kevin Ward, the company’s vice president of marketing and sales.
+“EMS gives operators the ability to control the flow of fuel in the fuel truck using the engine and eliminating the traditional parts we used to have in the system,” says Kevin Ward, the company’s director of marketing and sales.
 “By doing away with these we’ve done away with anything that would restrict the flow of the fuel.”